Lazy Mutha Fucka: Culture

 Behind the profanity of "冚家拎" lies a deeper message.
 Another popular song by LMF, "1127", is a tribute to Bruce Lee.
-The song encourages young Chinese to take pride in their rich Chinese ancestry, culture, and history, instead of pretending to be like the Westerners.
+The song encourages young Chinese to take pride in their rich Chinese ancestry, culture, and history.
 Notable lines from the lyrics include:

 We only want you to become a Chinese you can be proud of.
 Learn from others; Need not copy.
 Use your heart to digest the knowledge of others.
 Try asking why there are so many failures here who do not support each other and always pretend to be like other people.
 [Chorus] We had Bruce Lee teach us we are not the "Sick Man of Asia".
 Though having yellow skin, we can still be ourselves.
 Do not follow, copy, and be like the other.
 Do not look down upon ourselves....
 The spirit of Bruce Lee will never die and the Chinese will never forget that.

 A documentary about the band, Dare Ya!
 (Cantonese title: 大你), is based around interviews with the various band members.